storybookjs/react-native/README.md

 ## Storybook server (optional)

-Steps for the storybook server will be re-done soon to make sure they are accurate.
+Storybook server is used to control the component visible on the device via a web ui.
+This is useful to control multiple devices at once and compare them at the same time.

-see the old docs [here](app/react-native/readme.md)
+Steps for the storybook server will be re-done soon to make sure they are accurate. see the old docs [here](app/react-native/readme.md)

 ## getStorybookUI Options